ndouglas/gildedrose-js/README.md

 # Gilded Rose in Javascript with Jest

+This was very fun, but I've completed it.
+See [Emily Bache's repository](https://github.com/emilybache/GildedRose-Refactoring-Kata) if you wanna do it too.

 See the [requirements](./GildedRoseRequirements.md) for background on the problem we're working on.

 ## Getting started